H.R. 3277: Ensuring Lasting Smiles Act

 Adults with congenital anomalies identified later in life

-Treating physicians and care teams
+Treating physicians, surgeons, and dental teams

 Who is affected by H.R.
 3277?